provenance-io/provenance/x/reward/spec/02_state_transitions.md

 Reward program has *not* started.

 ### Started
-Reward program has started, rewards can be claimed if the minimum claim period has ended and addresses have preformed eligible qualifying events and accrued shares for that claim period.
+The Reward Program has started, and users can participate by performing qualifying actions.
+Participants can claim their rewards at the end of the claim period that the qualifying action was performed in.

 ### Finished
-Reward program had ended, however rewards can still be claimed by eligible addresses.
+The Reward Program has ended, and participants can no longer make qualifying actions.
+Participants have a limited amount of time to collect their remaining rewards.

 ### Expired
-Reward program has passed it's expiry date.
-All funds will be returned to the reward creator address
+Reward program has passed its expiration date, and participants can no longer claim rewards.
+The remaining balance and any unclaimed rewards will be returned to the creator.

 <p align="center">
   <img src="./diagrams/reward-program/RewardProgram.png">